StefanStoevStoev/Soft-Uni/5. Java Web/Website-irrigation/irrigation2/src/main/java/com/example/irrigation2/doc.md

         a.
 Guest person has access to options `Home page`, `Products`, `For us`, `Login`, `Register`.
         b.
 Registered User has access to Home page, `Hello, (Username)`, `My orders`, `Products`, `For us`, `Exit`.
         c.
 Administrator has access to Home page, `Hello, (Username)`, `Admin`, `Products`, `For us`, `Exit`.
-    2. Elements of navbar
+    2. Elements of navbar (function)
         a. `Home page` - consist picture and short description of each type of product.
-There is 2 buttons - `show more` to show full description.
+There are 2 buttons - `show more` to show full description.
 Second button is `products`, which redirect to products page.
         b. `Products` - it's drop down button with 3 options, which send you to new page.
 Options are selling product groups of the site, `Sprinklers`, `Drips` and `Pumps`.